armchair-traveller/armchair-traveller/README.md

 I'm a front end web developer that has a passion for building applications in the JAM (JavaScript, APIs, Markup) stack.
 In particular, using Serverless tech and Node.js.
 I'm always learning more about JavaScript thanks to it.

 I love the modern web and its amazingly productive tooling.
-For some specifics of my stack I've used React + Gatsby, and more recently Svelte + Elder.js / Svelte Kit.
+For some specifics of my stack I've used React + Gatsby, and more recently Svelte + Elder.js / Sapper (soon to be Kit).
 Really hoping that Svelte takes off because all it lacks is a larger ecosystem and you're missing out if you haven't tried Svelte yet!
 Nifty stuff.

 My preferred platform is [Netlify](https://www.netlify.com/).
 Real time saver that has tons of impressive features baked in, check them out if you haven't heard of them!
 (Plus, they're the definitive JAM stack platform)